mercuryhg31/soundscapeF23/Installation.md

   - set `ENV="local"` and run `export ENV="local"`
   - set and export `AZURE_MAPS_SUBSCRIPTION_KEY=""` as well; you'll need to get the key from someone (DO NOT EVER COMMIT THIS KEY)
   - set and export `DJANGO_SECRET_KEY=""` after receiving it from someone (same as above do not commit)
+  - set and export `X_MS_TOKEN_AAD_ID_TOKEN=""`.
+This key is unique to you and will be generated when you sign up on the Soundscape Community website (again, never commit).

 6. Run: